Teamfight Tactics – best TFT set 2 comps [9.23]

 TFT set 2 comps [9.23] guide

 This TFT comps guide for set 2 will have a list of the best comps in the current meta for the game, as of patch 9.23.
-We’ve included a rather nutty TFT comp that surfaced yesterday.
+Now that the meta has had a chance to settle, we’ve had a look to see if there are any TFT comps you should be considering and found a Glacial Assassins comp worth building.

 TFT set 2 comps [9.23] guide contents